Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning.md

 Before applying ML Algorithm, we should check the dataset and split it for modelling for ML.
 We should split our dataset into training, testing and validation set.
 It helps in understanding certain factors of ML model like bias and variance i.e. also termed as Underfitting and Overfitting.

+### Training Set

+Training Set: Before Big Data came into picture of analytics, training data made around 70-75% data of total labeled data.
+But with millions of records or data, training data occupies 95% of the total data.

 #### Why Validation and Testing Set

-Validation set: A set of examples used to tune the parameters [i.e., architecture, not weights] of a classifier, for example to choose the number of hidden units in a neural network.
+Validation Set: A set of examples used to tune the parameters [i.e., architecture, not weights] of a classifier, for example to choose the number of hidden units in a neural network.

-Test set: A set of examples used only to assess the performance [generalization] of a fully specified classifier.
+Test Set: A set of examples used only to assess the performance [generalization] of a fully specified classifier.

 ### Principal Component Analysis

 Principal Component Analysis is a variable reduction technique.
-PCA believes that if there are large number of observed variables, then some of these observed variables tend to have redundancy of information, and PCA tries to capture the variance of these variables and creates lesser number of variables called as **Principal Components**.
+PCA believes that if there are large number of observed variables, then some of these observed variables tend to have redundancy of information, and PCA tries to capture the variance of these variables and creates lesser number of variables called as Principal Components.

 ### Machine Learning Models